 Diagnosis of Gestational Diabetes

-If you are at high risk of developing gestational diabetes (for example, obese , prior history of gestational diabetes, family history of diabetes), your doctor may recommend that you undergo glucose testing at your first prenatal visit.
+If you are at high risk of developing gestational diabetes (for example, obese , prior history of gestational diabetes or polycystic ovary syndrome, family history of diabetes), your doctor may recommend that you undergo glucose testing at your first prenatal visit.
 If your initial test is negative, you will be tested again later in your pregnancy.
 If you are at an average risk of developing gestational diabetes, your doctor will do a screening test between 24-28 weeks of gestation.There are different tests that can be used to diagnose gestational diabetes.
 These tests measure the level of glucose in your blood.